A collection of workshops and software programs designed to help you develop the skills required for researching. 2014 Research Workshops (PDF)

 Come learn how these resources can help inform your research!

 This class will introduce a number of key statistical websites and other resources to use when sourcing statistics.
-It will include both Australian and international sources eg: Australian Bureau of Statistics, SourceOECD, World Bank, the United Nations and an effective Google search.
+It will include both Australian and international sources eg: Australian Bureau of Statistics, SourceOECD, World Bank, the United Nations, IBIS World and an effective Google search.

 This 2 hour workshop introduces EndNote and covers: getting the software, creating an EndNote library, adding references to your library, reference styles including Harvard (UTS), using Groups, using EndNote with Word to create a bibliography, and more.

 This workshop covers advanced features of EndNote such as: attaching files, printing reference lists, managing images and figures, footnotes, editing reference styles, EndNote library preferences, EndNote Web and more.
 Bring your own question or topic!

 Our third series of Research Workshops will focus on building your reputation as a researcher and promoting your research.
 Our first seminar session will discuss how research is measured and the strategies you can use to improve that measurement, and is followed by hands-on workshops to build your skills in these areas.
 This workshop series is relevant to all researchers no matter what stage you are in your career.